Article Last Updated: November 2023

 There are some other disadvantages of drinking mineral water that you should also be aware of:

-- Not all mineral water is equal, some heavily promoted mineral water brands are not so impressive when it comes to actual mineral content.
-This is why you should always to read the label before you buy.
+Not all mineral water is equal.
+Some mineral water brands are not so impressive when it comes to actual mineral content.
+This is why you should always read the label before you buy.

-- The biggest risk you run with mineral water is the fact that you may be getting less than what you paid for.
-It goes without saying that even if bottled water companies are held to certain standards, they aren’t strictly regulated in most cases.
+The biggest risk you run with mineral water is the fact that you may be getting less than what you paid for.
+Always read the label because some water bottle companies over-state what their water contains.

 Mineral Water Advantages

-- Mineral water doesn’t just hydrate your body it also enriches it with minerals and vitamins.
+Mineral water doesn’t just hydrate your body it also enriches it with minerals and (sometimes) vitamins.

 What Is Mineral Water Good For?